JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 ### Actuarial packages

 Saving the best for last, the next article in the series will dive deeper into actuarial packages, such as those published by [JuliaActuary](https://JuliaActuary.org) for easy mortality table manipulation, common actuarial functions, financial math, and experience analysis.

+## Getting Help

+Aside from the usual StackOverflow, there is a [community page](https://julialang.org/community/) with links to the Discourse forum, Slack, and Zulip.
+The latter two have a dedicated `#actuary` channel.

 ## Summary